 Argentina – Mandatory Quarantine Imposed Due to COVID-19 Extended

-Argentine authorities announced on 29 March the extension of the mandatory “lock down,” for the entire country – which was due to expire 31 March – until 12 April.1
+On 25 April, the Argentine authorities announced the extension of the mandatory “lock down” for the entire country as of 26 April, until 10 May.1

-The extension of the lock-down policy aims to protect the Argentine population and control and prevent the further spread of COVID-19.
-(For prior coverage, see GMS Flash Alert 2020-105 (24 March 2020).)
+The new measure aims to protect Argentina’s population and control and prevent the further spread of COVID-19.

 WHY THIS MATTERS

 The restrictions will have considerable impact on Argentina’s economy and society, but it is very necessary to help curb the spread of the coronavirus – the growth rate of new cases, at the present time, is flat in Argentina.

 Extension of the quarantine could cause considerable anxiety, stress, and inconvenience, however, it is important to remember that the extension is aimed at protecting public health and safety.

 Until the government decides it is safe to rescind or roll-back current restrictions, extensive remote working is a “best practice” for globally-mobile employees (unless they are deemed essential workers), to the extent possible, and is a way for employers to foster the safety of their employees and help ensure business continuity.

 Clients should be aware of this extension as Argentina is isolating itself from the world in order to prioritize the health and safety of its population.

 Any individuals impacted by the new rules may wish to consult with their global mobility advisers and immigration legal counsel as soon as possible for advice on next steps.

 1 For the Decree of Necessity and Urgency (Aislamiento Social, Preventivo y Obligatorio, Decreto 408/2020), see the website (in Spanish) of the Boletín Oficial at: https://www.boletinoficial.gob.ar/detalleAviso/primera/228261/20200426 .